Therapy Specialties And Techniques To Improve Mental Health

 Relationship therapists

-A wide variety of evidence-based techniques are commonly used in relationship therapy including the Gottman Method, emotion-focused therapy, CBT (cognitive behavioral therapy), narrative therapy, and imago relationship therapy.
+A wide variety of evidence-based techniques are commonly used in relationship therapy, including the Gottman Method, emotion-focused therapy, CBT (cognitive behavioral therapy), narrative therapy, and Imago Relationship Therapy.

 Family therapists

 Family therapists are mental health professionals who assist families in working through challenges relating to communication, empathy, and familial roles.
 Like relationship therapists, family therapists are trained in individual therapy, but their expertise typically lies in family therapy.
-People who seek family therapy may have someone in the family who struggles with substance use disorder.
+People who seek family therapy may have someone in the family who experiences substance use disorder.
 The family may also be trying to cope with grief from losing a loved one or dealing with the aftermath of a family's affair.
 These situations, among many others, can be discussed and improved with the help of a mental health professional.

 Some techniques commonly used in family therapy include structural therapy, narrative therapy, and strategic family therapy.
 While each modality takes a different approach, they each have the same goal of improving the functioning of the family unit.